 About 45 minutes by train from Asakusa, the second largest city in Japan deserves at least 1 day of your time.
 As I mentioned earlier, there are 3 Chinatowns in Japan.
 One is in Nagasaki, another in Kobe, and one more in Yokohama.
 The city boasts a beautiful futuristic port, a museum dedicated to ramen, another dedicated to cup noodles, and a Kirin beer factory, among other attractions.

-What to do and see in Yokohama in 1 day?
-5 essentials of Yokohama
+What to See and Do in Yokohama in 1 Day?
+5 Essentials of Yokohama

 - Yokohama China Town: the largest Chinatown in Japan.